Sodium in Your Diet and Hepatitis C: What You Should Know

 No one expects you to give up all of your favorite foods.
 Too often, people are so afraid to discuss dietary concerns with their doctors because they fear being told that they are destined to live on rice cakes and bran muffins forever.
 Not so.

-Although some sodium is okay, it is important for you to be aware of your daily sodium intake and to make choices to limit the extent of sodium in your diet.
-Often, small changes can add up to big results.
+Although some sodium is okay, it is important for you to be aware of your daily sodium intake and to make choices to limit the extent of sodium in your diet with hepatitis C. Often, small changes can add up to big results.

 For example, when eating at a restaurant, order your burger without cheese, which can save you more than 250 mg of sodium.
 You can ask for your fries to be “salt free” and restaurants are happy to make a new batch just for you.